 PHS Homecoming

-Plymouth High School encourages students, families, alumni and the community to enjoy its annual Homecoming activities.
+Plymouth High School encourages students, families, alumni, and the community to enjoy its annual Homecoming activities.

 Everyone is especially invited to watch the parade and the football game!